karsonkalt/js_node/section_3/notes.md

 - A steam is an incoming request coming in in multiple parts, at some point, it is done and fully parsed.
 - But if it was a file, stream might make sense becasuse you want to be able to work with it as half-written.
 - We use a buffer like a bus stop.
 The buses are always moving.
 We can hold multiple chunks in them.

+## Async
+- Lots of what is happening depends on event listeners which can happen out of order.
+- Node has a lot of async features.
+- Node handles event listeners just like the

+## Write File (Workers)
+- We have async and sync, `.writeFileSync` is executed synchonously and will block until it finishes.
+- `.writeFile` is async and will happen in the background.
+- If we are interacting with a file, we should do something async becuase generally it takes a longer time.

+## Event Loop
+- Started by node.js, keeps node JS running and handles all the callbacks.

+> Note: I/O Means Input/Output, like disk and network operations.

+## We can export in two ways
+- `module.exports` which we can use
+-